 Aquifer Protection Area Program

-NEW!
 Aquifer Protection Area Interactive Map

-This new map displays Connecticut's Aquifer Protection Areas (APAs) using an interactive GIS mapping tool.
+The map displays Connecticut's Aquifer Protection Areas (APAs) using an interactive GIS mapping tool.
 The map shows the towns in the program and the Aquifer Protection Areas for which they are responsible.
 The map contains layers that allow the user to zoom to view the APA mapped boundary and the parcels within that boundary.
 The map may be viewed using the base map, the imagery map with labels, the streets map, and the topographic map.
 Each Aquifer Protection Area, when selected, provides a pop-up box containing information and data for that area.
 The map is best viewed using Google Chrome or Firefox.

 Online Aquifer Protection Area Program Technical Training for Municipal Officials